dustinlyons/nixos-config/vm/README.md

 > Note: You are logged-in automatically as `nixos`.
 The nixos user account has an empty password so you can use `sudo` without a password.

 #### Create and format disk partitions
 Next, let's create our first partition.
 Move over to `sudo` and bring `sgdisk` into your path.
+> We're running `nix-shell` here which will magically bring in our dependencies.

 ```sh
 $ sudo su -
 $ nix-shell -p gptfdisk
 ```
 We want to create a small partition for the MBR and leave the rest to ZFS.
 Note, I said MBR, _not_ UEFI.
 More later.
+You'll also want to change the `/dev/disk/by-id` path to whatever you see when viewing the directory in your local terminal.

 ```sh
 $ sgdisk -a1 -n2:34:2047 -t2:EF02 /dev/disk/by-id/scsi-0QEMU_QEMU_HARDDISK_drive-scsi0